Integrated Messaging: Go GREEN! Click HERE to learn more about our paperless billing and notification option.

 Marshfield Utilities provides Electric and Water Service to its customers.
 We also provide wastewater billing service for the City of Marshfield.

 How To Read Your Bill: Click HERE for a visual display of the billing statement.
 Please note that the rates on this sample statement may not be our current billing rates.
-Please see the rates section on our website for our current rates.

 Date Due: Bills are mailed monthly and are due 15 days after mailing.
 Customers can mail their payment using the return envelope provided with the bill.